Monday, May 31, 2021

 An experiment at University of Maryland-College Park and Georgetown University began with asking university students to say how often they played video games.
 One set was asked the question in the form, “Please tell us how often, using a scale that ranges from ‘Less than once a week’ to ‘More than once a day,’” a high-frequency scale.”
 The rest of the students were presented a low frequency scale ranging from “Less than once a year” to “More than once a week.”

-Compared to the students who had previously been presented the low frequency scale, students who had previously been presented the high frequency scale were less interested in trying out a new video game.
-The high-frequency-scale group was only half as likely to accept the offer of a free trial of the video game.
+The students who had previously been presented the high frequency scale were only half as likely to accept the offer of a free trial of the video game.

 The high frequency scale made students think other students played video games very often, while a low frequency scale made students think other students didn’t play video games so often.
 When the anchor was set high, the students felt their frequency of use was relatively low, so they labeled themselves as not that interested in video games.